BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 - Opening the Web Browser Developer Tools
    - Opening the Browser Inspector using the menu bars
    - Opening the Browser Inspector using the keyboard shortcuts
-   - Opening the Browser Inspector using the mouse right click
+   - Opening the Browser Inspector using the mouse right-click
 - How to Run JavaScript
    - Navigating to the JavaScript console
    - Running some simple math